Downtown Fort Worth Updates Due to Coronavirus

 Our on-street personnel will continue their duties with some modifications due to social distancing.
 If you need assistance, please let us know.

-Due to the coronavirus outbreak and CDC recommendations for preventing the spread of the virus, many events have been rescheduled or canceled.
-Please visit our event page for updated information.
+Due to the coronavirus outbreak and CDC recommendations for preventing the spread of the virus, many events have been rescheduled, canceled, or moved to a virtual experience.
+Please visit our event page for more information.

 Please visit our Downtown Dining Update page.

-The business hours of our Downtown merchants may be affected, please check their websites for updated information.
+Effective Friday, May 5, 2020, as outlined in Governor Abbott’s executive order, retail stores may open to guests for up to 25% of the total listed occupancy of the store.
+The business hours of our Downtown merchants have been affected, please check websites for updated information.
 For our list of retail updates, click here.
 To view full list, please visit our shopping page.